sfu-ireceptor/turnkey-service-php/README.md

 ```

-### Loading many sequence annotations
+### Loading many rearrangements
-:warning: Loading many sequence annotations can take hours.
+:warning: Loading many rearrangements can take hours.
 We recomend using the Unix command `nohup` to run the script in the background, and to redirect the script output to a log file.
 So you can log out and come back later to check on the data loading progress by looking at that file.
 Example:

 ```
 nohup scripts/load_rearrangements.sh mixcr my_study_folder/*.txt > progress.log &